syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Loading the group in collapsed state

-By default, the group will be loaded in expanded state.
-You can collapse the group by setting the `IsExpanded` property of `DataFormGroupItem` class to `false`.
+By default, the group will be loaded in the expanded state.
+Collapse the group by setting the `IsExpanded` property of the `DataFormGroupItem` class to `false`.

 {% tabs %}
 {% highlight C# %}